 The interaction between Europeans, Americans, Arabs and Armenians was a common feature to early indigenous photography in the region.
 The Jesuits established photography ateliers in Lebanon integrating them into their schools’ curriculum as early as the 1880s.
 In 1898 Jerusalem, Elijah Meyers, an Indian-born Jewish convert to Protestantism, started the American Colony photography department.
 He trained Lors “Lewis” Larsson, Eric Matson and the Palestinian Fareed Naseef.
 Larsson eventually took over the Photographic Department.
 He was assisted by local Palestinians like Naseef, Jamil and Najib Albina.
 Larsson, Matson and the Albina brothers are responsible for the American Colony’s most widely known images including photographs of current affairs during World War I, the demise of the Ottoman Empire, the establishment of the British mandate and the colonization of Palestine by European Zionist settlers.

 The role of anonymous native assistants employed in expatriate studios aside, indigenous photography in the Arab world can be traced to the activity of independent Armenian and Arab photographers during the Ottoman era.
 The first Arab photographer to open a studio was Jurji Sabunji (i.e., George Saboungi, 1840-1927) in 1863 Beirut.
-Sabunji was born in Mardin to an Arabized Assyrian family; the brother of the famous Louis Sabunji, who taught him photography upon returning from the latter’s religious studies in Rome.
+Sabunji was born in Mardin to an Arabised Assyrian family; the brother of the famous Louis Sabunji, who taught him photography upon returning from the latter’s religious studies in Rome.
 He produced not only landscapes and cityscapes, which are found in numerous Ottoman and European albums, but he is also portraits of the political, economic and intellectual elites, bourgeoisie and aspirant classes of Greater Syria and Egypt.

 Sabunji’s peers in Beirut were Iskandar (d.
 1911) and Joseph (circa d.
 1904) Khorshid, otherwise known as the Kova Brothers.
 “Famed in the craft of photography and skill in painting (taswir),” as one journal exclaimed, the Kovas won ribbons at the Vienna World’s Exhibition in 1873 and the International Centennial Exhibition in Philadelphia in 1876 for their images of Syrian landmarks and costumes.